MicrosoftDocs/partner-rest/partner-rest/develop/get-a-list-of-referrals.md

 ---
 title: Get a list of referrals
-description: How to get a list of referrals ms.date: 02/07/2019 ms.localizationpriority: medium
+description: How to get a list of referrals using the Partner API. ms.date: 04/12/2019 ms.localizationpriority: medium
 ---